sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 little help and explaination here, you can probably diagnose and correct any issue you might have.

 Problems in this category will be when using the saspy.SASsession() method to connect to a SAS session.
-The very first thing to look at is your sascfg_personal.py file (in the installation directory).
+The very first thing to look at is your sascfg_personal.py file (based off the examples in sascfg.py in the installation directory).
 This is where the configurations definition are.
-The file itself has documentation and so does :doc:`install`.
+The sample file itself has documentation and so does :doc:`install`.

 Common diagnostics